kansil/ProFAB/README.md

 - **scale_learn_evaluate**: is a folder that contain scaler.py, classifications.py, regrassions.py and evaluation_metrics.py.
 These files are used to scale, to train and to check the trained model on test sets

-- **bioactivity_dataset**: is a folder to train bioactivity dataset that are taken from ChEMBLdb/Chembl_27.
+- **platform_dtiPred**: is a folder to train bioactivity dataset that are taken from ChEMBLdb/Chembl_27.
 By training a regression model, bioactivity prediction btw compounds and targets(proteins) is done.

-- **ecNo_dataset**: is a folder to train enzyme comission number(EC No) dataset that are taken from UniProt/SwissProt.
+- **platform_ecNoPred**: is a folder to train enzyme comission number(EC No) dataset that are taken from UniProt/SwissProt.
 By training a classification model, EC No prediction is done.

 - **uniref_protein**: is a folder that contain only Uniref50 proteins..
 It is used to separate the protein accoring to their similarities.
 Ours, uniref50 2020 05, download date was 20/11/2020

 - **bio_main.py**: a main file to run bioactivity dataset prediction main file.
 It can be done by a line of code (dataset_name = 'nr_data' for this example, others are default parameters):
 ```
-python bio_main.py --dataset_name: nr_data --split_type: random_split --scaler_type: MinMax_Scaler --learning_type: Regression --machine_type = random_forest --ratio: 0.2 --cv: None
+python bio_main.py --dataset_name nr_data --split_type random_split --scaler_type MinMax_Scaler --learning_type Regression --machine_type random_forest --ratio 0.2 --cv None
 ```

 Explanation of particular parameters for bioactivity dataset prediction